-- Have and energising smoothie, or fruit jiuce: The Pub is Not the Answer – Many people feel that if they can just have a pint, or a glass of wine or two at the end of the day everything will be OK (until tomorrow) Alcohol is not a good way to manage stress though and neither is running out for a cigarette to ‘calm you down’ when things get just a bit too much at work.
+- Have an energising smoothie, or fruit juice: The Pub is Not the Answer – Many people feel that if they can just have a pint or a glass of wine or two at the end of the day everything will be OK (until tomorrow).
+Alcohol is not a good way to manage stress though and neither is running out for a cigarette to ‘calm you down’ when things get just a bit too much at work.

 - Have a Massage – Study after study has shown the significant mental and physical benefits to be gained from a massage, and stress relief is a big part of that.

 Some employers have been savvy enough to realise that massage is indeed a stress buster.
 By offering massage in the workplace they can actually increase employee productivity by decreasing stress (as well as the nagging musculoskeletal issues that cause so much absence).